Sampling-based vs. Design-based Uncertainty in Regression Analysis: A Simple Example

 \section{A Simple Example}

 In this section we set the stage for the problems discussed in the current article by discussing least squares estimation in a simple example with a single binary regressor.
 We make four points.
 First, we show how design-based uncertainty affects the variance of regression estimators.
 Second, we show that the standard Eicker-Huber-White (EHW) variance estimator remains conservative when we take into account design-based uncertainty.
-Third, we show that there is a simple finite-population correction to the \ehww variance estimator for descriptive estimands but not for causal estimands.
-Fourth, we discuss the relation between the two sources of uncertainty and the notions of internal and external validity of the estimand.
+Third, we show that there is a simple finite-population correction to the EHW variance estimator for descriptive estimands but not for causal estimands.
+Fourth, we discuss the relation between the two sources of uncertainty and the notions of internal and external validity.
+Proofs of the results in this section are in a supplementary appendix.

 We focus on a setting with a finite population of size $n$.
 We sample $N$ units from this population, with $R_i\in\{0,1\}$ indicating whether a unit was sampled ($R_i=1$) or not $(R_i=0$), so that $N=\sum_{i=1}^n R_i$.
-There is a single binary regressor, $X_i\in\{0,1\}$, and $n_x$ (resp.\ $N_x$) are the number of units in the population (resp.\ the sample) with $X_i=x$.
-To make the discussion specific, suppose the binary regressor $X_i$ is an indicator for a state regulation, say the state having a minimum wage higher than the federal minimum wage.
-We view the regressor not as a fixed attribute or characteristic of each unit, but instead as a cause or policy variable whose value could have been different from the observed value.
+There is a single binary regressor, $X_i\in\{0,1\}$, and $n_x$ (resp.\ $N_x$) is the number of units in the population (resp.\ the sample) with $X_i=x$.
+Units could be U.S. states and the binary regressor $X_i$ could be an indicator for a state regulation, say the state having a right-to-carry law (RTC), as in \citet{manski2018right} and \citet{donohue2017right}.
+We view the regressor $X_i$ not as a fixed attribute or characteristic of each unit, but as a cause or policy variable whose value could have been different from the observed value.
 This generates missing data of the type shown in Table \ref{tabel_assignment}, where only some of the states of the world are observed, implying that there is design-based uncertainty.
-Formally, using the Rubin causal model or potential outcome framework (\citeauthor{neyman1923}, \citeyear{neyman1923}; \citeauthor{rubin1974estimating}, \citeyear{rubin1974estimating}; \citeauthor{holland1986statistics}, \citeyear{holland1986statistics}; \citeauthor{imbens2015causal}, \citeyear{imbens2015causal}), we postulate the existence of two potential outcomes for each unit, denoted by $Y_i(1)$ and $Y_i(0)$, for state average earnings without and with a state minimum wage, with $Y_i$, the realized outcome, given the actual or prevailing minimum wage, defined as:
+Formally, using the Rubin causal model or potential outcome framework ( \citeauthor{neyman1923}, \citeyear{neyman1923}; \citeauthor{rubin1974estimating}, \citeyear{rubin1974estimating}; \citeauthor{holland1986statistics}, \citeyear{holland1986statistics}; \citeauthor{imbens2015causal}, \citeyear{imbens2015causal}), we postulate the existence of two potential outcomes for each unit, denoted by $Y_i^{*}(1) $ and $Y_i^{*}(0)$.
+For the RTC example, $Y_i^{*}(1) $ and $Y_i^{*}(0)$ could be state-level crime rates with and without RTC.
+The realized outcome is